shukkkur/shukkkur/README.md

 ### Hi there, I’m Shukkkur
-- 👀 I’m interested in machine learning, statistics and volleyballl
+- 👀 I’m interested in machine learning, statistics and volleyballl.
 - 🌱 I’m currently learning everything.
 - 💞️ I’m looking to collaborate on any data science/data analysis related projects.
 - 🥅 2021 Goals: Land an cool internship in the field of Data Science.